-Recognizing the urgent need to break through existing barriers to effective use of diagnostics to accelerate ending the AIDS epidemic, UNAIDS, WHO, CHAI, PEPFAR, the Global Fund to Fight AIDS, Tuberculosis and Malaria, CDC, USAID, the African Society for Laboratory Medicine, UNITAID, UNICEF and other partners have joined forces to spearhead the Diagnostics Access Initiative.
+Recognizing the urgent need to break through existing barriers to effective use of diagnostics to accelerate the end of AIDS, UNAIDS, WHO, the African Society for Laboratory Medicine (ASLM), US Centers for Disease Control and Prevention (CDC), Clinton Health Access Initiative (CHAI), UNICEF, the US President's Emergency Plan for AIDS Relief (PEPFAR), and other partners have joined forces to spearhead the Diagnostics Access Initiative.
 Achieving the promise of expanded access to testing and treatment will require strong partnership and careful coordination among key stakeholders to collectively expand best practices and facilitate innovation.
-Under the Diagnostics Access Initiative, concerted efforts will be made to maximize the use of existing and new qualityassured HIV diagnostic tools to further accelerate and leverage ART scale-up and to improve individual and public health outcomes by reaching at least 15 million people on ART by 2015, achieve future treatment targets and to set the stage to end the global AIDS epidemic by 2030.
+Under the Diagnostics Access Initiative, concerted efforts will be made to maximize the use of existing and new qualityassured HIV diagnostic tools to further accelerate and leverage ART scale-up and to improve individual and public health outcomes by reaching at least 15 million people on ART by 2015, achieve future treatment targets and to set the stage for ending the global AIDS epidemic.